Single Income Family Path to FI

 by FI Designer

-A reoccurring story in the Financial Independence space is that of dual-income households.
+A recurring story in the Financial Independence space is that of dual-income households.
 This post will tell the alternate story of our family, with a stay-at-home mother and two children, living within the 12% tax bracket and making strides toward Financial Independence in the intermediate term.
 I want to make the case that you do not have to choose between pursuing Financial Independence and a non-working spouse.

 Reduce Structural Expenses